 On the 1st December 2019 the Family Law Act (2009) commenced, bringing significant changes to the practice of Family Law in Ireland.
 The 2019 Act followed the Referendum which approved a reduction in the waiting time for divorce.
-The requirement that a couple lived separate and apart for a period of 4 to 5 years was amended, so that it changed to 2 of the previous 3 years.
+The requirement that a couple, lived separate and apart for a period of 4 years in the previous 5 years was amended, so that it changed to 2 years in the previous 3 years.

 The Family Law (Divorce Act) 1996 sets out the requirements for entitlement to a divorce and it has essentially 3 elements:

 1. That the spouses have lived apart for 4 out of the previous 5 years, that is now amended by the 2019 Act, so that spouses have lived apart for 2 years out of the previous 3 years are now entitled to apply for a divorse.

 2. There is no reasonable prospect of reconciliation – this is unchanged by the 2019 Act.

 3. Provisions are made for spouses and dependent family members as the Court considers proper, having regard to the circumstances, this remains unchanged by the 2019 Act.

 What this means is that if you and your spouse are living apart for at least 2 years during the previous 3 years, you are entitled to issue divorce proceedings and obtain a decree of divorce.

 Two year Divorce

 It should be noted that the definition for living apart is quite wide and people who live under the same roof may be cosidered living apart from one another.
 If you have separated, but are still living in the same house albeit living separate lives, you maybe deemed to be living separate and apart and entitled to a divorce.